arthurfreitas96/Wii3rdPartyControllerFix-NES-SNES-Genesis-Emulators/README.md

 # WiiClassicControllerPro-OffBrandFix
 I bought an off-brand Wii Classic Controller Pro for 9 dollars and it was just plug and play for Wii, GC, and Virtual Console games.
 Moreover, I had no problems with it while playing emulated N64, either.
 However, while testing my controller in NES, SNES, Gameboy, Gameboy Color, Gameboy Advance and Genesis/Mega Drive emulators, I experienced an extremely laggy output from it.
-I found a youtuber reviewing a controller (not the Pro though) and facing the same problems, here: https://www.youtube.com/watch?v=P9b4ZtHvlLs.
+I found a youtuber reviewing a controller (not the Pro though) and facing the same problem, here: https://www.youtube.com/watch?v=P9b4ZtHvlLs.
 This issue was discussed in the following links:

 snes9xgx (SNES emulator) dicussion: